 When the final object code is generated, we mark each auto or register symbol as used.
 In the end, all non-used symbols are being removed.

-The name is somewhat misleading since we also store functions and types, defined by typedef, in the table.textbooks,
+The name is somewhat misleading since we also store functions and types, defined by typedef, in the table.
+In some compiler technique textbooks, the table is called the symbol table.
+However, I think that term is too wide for our purposes.

 Symbol.cs